AI Dungeon Master vs Human DM: Pros, Cons, and When to Use Each

 At its core, the best D&D is a friend sitting across from you, eyes lit up, saying "you hear something moving in the darkness" — and meaning it.
 The investment a human DM brings to their campaign, the care they put into characters they know matter to you, is something fundamentally different from a system optimizing for narrative quality.
 It is personal.

-Where AI Dungeon Masters Genuinely Excel
+Where do AI Dungeon Masters genuinely excel?

 AI DMs are not watered-down imitations of human DMs.
 They are a different kind of tool with a genuinely distinct set of strengths — most of which solve problems human DMs structurally cannot.